 A piece of natural wood furniture, with a deep drawer for hiding away paperwork or a laptop, is perfect.
 An artwork will provide a 'view' if you're not close to a window.

-The default when compiling country decorating ideas is to plan window treatments and trimmings.
+The default when compiling rustic decorating ideas is to plan country curtain ideas, window treatments and trimmings.
 But there's an argument to skip this step when a room isn't overlooked – often a perk of living in a countryside location.

 When you're adding on to or improving a property, you can take the view into consideration when choosing glazing.
 Opt for large windows or doors with large panels of glass for unrestricted sight lines into the garden and surrounding area.

 Complement nature outside by choosing natural materials for your interior, such as wooden floors, wool or sisal carpets, and linen or cotton soft furnishings.

 Lighting can make or break the atmosphere in your living room and shouldn't be forgotten when planning your country decorating ideas.

 Design experts love a layered approach that can be dialled up, or down, as required.
 Interior designer Nicky Dobree recommends using plenty of lamps to cast a soft, warm light across the room at a lower level.